marcoplaitano/image-to-ascii-art/README.md

 printable characters; this copy can, therefore, be stored in a plain text file.

-The idea is to take each pixel of the input image and, according to its brightness value, map it to a different character.
+The idea is to take each pixel of the input image and, according to its brightness value, map it to a certain character.
 *Smaller* characters like ```.``` or ```:``` are mapped to the brighter areas of the image, while *bulkier* ones like ```@``` or ```#``` will be used to represent the shadows. (this behaviour can be [changed])

-The user can choose their own list of characters, I copied it from [here].
+The user can [choose] their own list of characters, I copied it from [here].

 **NOTE:**
 The text will only form a recognizable shape if displayed with a [monospaced